isomerpages/nhg-ecos/pages/User Guides 2.md

 <h4><strong>Managing Your Research Activity</strong></h4>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary>Clinical Research Management System (CRMS) Module</summary>
+<summary>Using the Clinical Research Management System (CRMS) to manage research
+projects and activities</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
 <p>This guidebook introduces the new ECOS Clinical Research Management System
+(CRMS) module which is a useful clinical research management tool at the Site, Study and Institutional level.</p>
+<p>&nbsp;</p>
-(CRMS) module which researchers can use to record, track and manage their respective clinical research projects and activities.
+<p>Researchers can use the CRMS module to record, track and manage their
+respective clinical research projects and activities, including managing the User Authorization List which controls user access to CRMS, IRB and other modules for Study Team Roles (ie: Study Administrators, Collaborators, Study Sponsor, etc).
 (Last updated: 21 May 2024)</p>
 <p></p>
 <p>Download here</p>
 <p></p>